redstrate/Miscel/README.md

 * Looking up the frontier URL and other useful strings.
 * Locating existing game directories.
 * Installing the game without having to run the InstallShield installer.
+* The special variant of ECB Blowfish encryption used for Steam Ticket encryption.

 ## License